George Clyde Fisher: Publications

-Fisher was also editor of "Nature's Secrets" which was later known as the "Nature Encyclopedia"; and was co-editor with M.L.
-Langham of the "Nature Science Series" in 1934.
+Fisher was also editor of Nature's Secrets (Halcyon House, 1927) which was later known as the Nature Encyclopedia (5 volumes, Nelson Doubleday, 1927); and was co-editor with Marion L. Langham of the Nature Science Series (Noble and Noble, 1934).
 He also lectured frequently on John Burroughs.

 Personal life

 Fisher married his first wife, Bessie Wiley on August 29, 1905.
 They had three children together: Ruth Anna, Beth Elinor, and Katherine Wiley.
 They divorced in 1933.
 On September 28 1933 he married Te Ata, a Chickasaw storyteller.
 They remained married until his death on January 7, 1949.